line72/usbmdistros/website/content/products/vashna-know_the_way_to_embrace_the_darkness.md

 ---
+actualPrice: $4.00
-title: "Vashna - Know The Way To Embrace The Darkness"
+album: Know The Way To Embrace The Darkness
-date: 2021-06-13T12:22:23
-draft: false
-artist: "Vashna"
+artist: Vashna
-album: "Know The Way To Embrace The Darkness"
 categories:
 - Tape
+date: '2021-06-26T15:16:26'
+draft: false
 images:
-    - "/images/covers/vashna-know_the_way_to_embrace_the_darkness.jpg"
+- /images/covers/vashna-know_the_way_to_embrace_the_darkness.jpg
-thumbnailImage: "/images/covers/vashna-know_the_way_to_embrace_the_darkness-thumb.jpg"
-actualPrice: $4.00
 inStock: true
+thumbnailImage: /images/covers/vashna-know_the_way_to_embrace_the_darkness-thumb.jpg
+title: Vashna - Know The Way To Embrace The Darkness
 ---

 ## Tape